Summer diary · Val di Sangro, Abruzzo

 The Lago di Bomba and the Val di Sangro, seen from above.

 At some point, from far away, I heard a small radio playing.
-For a moment I thought — the village was still alive.
+For a moment, I thought ...
 But I was wrong.
 I found out later that a little radio had been left running on purpose, playing music continuously, to keep the village company.
 I found that unbearably tender.

-And then there were the verses.
-Someone had displayed the poems of a local poet — Dangelo Mimmo — written in the simplest of language, but with a depth that catches you off guard.
-He wrote about family, about grandparents, about the stories of the past that travel with us whether we want them to or not.
+And then there were the verses, displayed on doors and walls, the poems of a local poet — Dangelo Mimmo — written in the simplest of language, but with a depth that catches you off guard.
+He wrote about family, about the stories of the past ,like the ones that travel with us in a hidden suitcase.
 I read them slowly, more than once.

 The verses of Dangelo Mimmo, displayed on the wall.
 Simple words, deep roots.

 Time moves in cycles.
 The past returns — in a ruined wall, in a verse written by someone long gone, in a little radio that still plays for an empty village.
 These things are not nothing.
-They are everything.
+They are light for our soul.

 The valley of the Sangro, the Lago di Bomba, and the mountains of Abruzzo.

-Ghost Villages — №1 · Greenwingo · Montebello sul Sangro, Chieti
+Ghost Villages — №1 · Greenwingo · Buonanotte-Montebello sul sangro, Chieti